Tim's Super Awesome Dev Site

 Here are some projects I'm proud to share with you!

-Natalie is an implementation of Ruby, but transpiled to C++.
-That makes it unique!
-Natalie is very young, but progress is coming along nicely!
+Natalie is an implementation of Ruby, but ahead-of-time compiled, and the compiler itself is written in Ruby.
+The project is still young, but progress is coming along nicely!

 Mal (Make A Lisp) C Compiler [2019]